liguowang/cpgtools/README.md

 	$ R CMD INSTALL gamlss_5.1-2.tar.gz

 ### <a name="p1.5"></a>Part 1.5: Install CpGtools

-You can run the following command to install CpGtools and all its dependencies.
+	$ pip install cpgtools		#install CpGtools and all its dependencies

-	$ pip install cpgtools

-You can run the following command to **upgrade** CpGtools and all its dependencies.

-	$ pip install cpgtools --upgrade
+	$ pip install cpgtools --upgrade		#**upgrade** CpGtools and all its dependencies

 ## <a name="p2"></a>Part 2: File and data format